udit-uniyal/killercoda-kubearmor/kubearmor-killercoda-Testing/step10.2/text.md

-Delete all policies to test the Process based network control policy:
+Delete all policies to test the Network based least permissive policy:

 `kubectl delete ksp --all`{{exec}}